felixriese/susi/README.rst

 SUSI: SUpervised Self-organIzing maps in Python
 ===============================================

-Python package for unsupervised and supervised self-organizing maps (SOM)
+Python package for unsupervised, supervised and semi-supervised self-organizing maps (SOM)

 Description
 -----------

 We present the SUSI package for Python.
-It includes a fully functional SOM for unsupervised and supervised tasks.
+It includes a fully functional SOM for unsupervised, supervised and semi-supervised tasks.
 The class structure is set up as follows:

 - SOMClustering: Unsupervised SOM for clustering

-  - SOMEstimator: Base class for supervised SOMs
+  - SOMEstimator: Base class for supervised and semi-supervised SOMs

     - SOMRegressor: Regression SOM
     - SOMClassifier: Classification SOM